cedricsellin/travelapp/readme.md

 //TODO: Deal with the caching of images?
 // REDIS INSTANCE - KUBERNETES - DOCKER
-// TEST OBSCURE LOCATION
-// TEST WHEN EMPTY ARRAY OF SAVED TRIPS
-// CHECK RUNNING THE SERVER FROM HIS LOCAL DIRECTORY
-// WHERE IS THE INDEX.HTML COMING FROM
 // DEAL WITH THE ALT from the images